rbms-bsc/DCRMR/_pages/Phys-desc/Dimensions.md

 >Example:
 > <CITE>27 cm</CITE>

-<a name="6.24.331.2">6.24.331.2</a> When the height of the text block differs by 3 centimeters or more from the height of the binding, specify both.
+<a name="6.24.331.2">6.24.331.2</a> When the height of the text block differs by 3 centimeters or more from the height of the binding and the binding was issued by the publisher, specify both.
+For descriptions of item-specific bindings, see [Bindings, 9.41.35.1](/DCRMR/additional-notes/Modification-of-item/#9.41.35.1).

 >Example:
 > <CITE>text block 12 cm, in binding 20 cm</CITE>